-The development of your research skills and specialist knowledge will ultimately be focused in the writing of your dissertation – an independent and self-devised research project, which you will undertake with the guidance of your supervisor.
+The skills you will develop, combined with the specialist knowledge built through your optional modules, will ultimately be focused in your dissertation ― an independent and self-devised research project, which you will undertake with the guidance of your supervisor.

 If you choose to study part-time, you’ll study over a longer period and take fewer modules in each year.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - MA History of Art Core Course 30 credits

 - Reading Sexual Difference 30 credits

 - The Margins of Medieval Art 30 credits

 - Unfinished Business: Trauma, Cultural Memory and the Holocaust 30 credits